Guess what? The most professional recruiters are the most successful in terms of billing.

 Once you have decided what job you want, you should aim to take advice from and be represented by the best recruiter.

 How do you know who the best ones are?
 Well, you can ask the people around you, find out who your HR department uses or do your own research.
 We have compiled a list of qualities the top recruiters possess; your job is to find a recruiter that ticks these boxes.

 1) …will work for the company with the best name:

 This company is most likely to work with the best clients (employers) in the market.
-They will have worked up tight relationships with hiring managers over the years.
+They will have worked up really tight relationships with hiring managers over the years.
 Employers are very conservative and prefer to only work with the recruiters they know well.
-Sometimes they will give their favorite recruiter heads up on brand new roles so they can start covering off the market before anybody else.
+Sometimes they will give their favorite recruiter a heads up on brand new roles so they can start covering off the market before anybody else.
 This relationship will ensure you will not only have access to the best roles as well as full information about the roles and what your chances of success are.

 2) …are very good listeners: